End-to-end encrypted · No phone number

 End-to-end encryption, done properly

-PrivaMesh uses the same battle-tested primitives that secure Signal, adapted for a serverless world.
+PrivaMesh uses the same battle-tested primitives that secure the best encrypted messengers, adapted for a serverless world.
 Every message gets a fresh key, so a compromised key can’t unlock your past or future conversations.

 X3DHCurve25519 handshake establishes a shared secret without a trusted key server.